getify/monio/MONADS.md

 By contrast, Foldable in the context of a single-value monad (like `Just`) executes a provided function with its single associated/underlying value.
 It can be thought of as a special case of the generalized List foldable, since it doesn't need to "accumulate" its result across multiple invocations.

 Similarly, *Sum Types* like `Maybe` and `Either` are also Foldable in **Monio**; this is a further specialization in that `fold(..)` here takes two functions, but will execute only one of them.
-If the associated value is a `Maybe:Nothing` / `Either:Left`, the first function is applied.
-Otherwise, if the associated value is a `Maybe:Just` / `Either:Right`, the second function is applied.
+If the associated value is a `Maybe:Nothing`, the first function is applied, otherwise (when the associated value is a `Maybe:Just`), the second functino is applied.
+The same goes for `Either:Left` invoking the first function and `Either:Right` invoking the second function.

-How might we use Foldable practically?
+But how might we use Foldable practically?

 As I implied earlier a few times in this guide, one such transformation is the sort-of "unwrapping" of the underlying/associated value from its monad, by passing the identity function (e.g., `v => v`) to `fold(..)`.